mozilla-releng/balrog/docs/source/contribute.rst

         $   git clone git@github.com:<user-id>/balrog.git

-By creating a fork, you are able to generate *pull request* so that the changes can be easily seen and reviewed by other community members.
+By creating a fork, you are able to generate a *pull request* so that the changes can be easily seen and reviewed by other community members.

 -----
 Usage